 Georgia Southern has a very limited number of GMAT fee waivers for deserving applicants.
 Applicants need to contact the MBA Office and demonstrate extreme financial need (FAFSA), and academic potential (school, major, GPA).
 Consistent with our commitment to our community, preference will be given to applicants who are first generation college students.
 Fee waivers are granted solely at the discretion of the Director.

 GMAT prep books by Barron’s, Kaplan, and many others are available in most bookstores or online retailer.
 Some have CDs or download sites with multiple practice tests.
 Make sure it is new enough to cover all of the sections of the GMAT, including Integrated Reasoning.
 Remember, you need to really work the book, not just buy it.
 If that doesn’t work, or you need more help, consider prep courses from reputable sources.
-Georgia Southern applicants can get a price discount on the Bell Curves
+Information about a course offered by Georgia Southern’s Continuing Education group can be found here

 Graduate Management Admission Council